mindhash/tir-samples/inference/performance/readme.md

 - Goals: latency, throughput, GPU efficiency, cost per request
 - real-world challenges: streaming latency, unpredictable request rate, cold starts, burst traffic, multimodal pipelines

+## 2. Inference Engines
+- First and foremost - use an inference engine like vLLM or Triton + TensorRT-LLM whenever possible.
+Its a no-brainer as these engines support `continous batching`.
+The idea of continous batching is simple - Inference goes through a series of forward passes through a neural network.
+Continous batching will allow processing requests together even if they dont arrive at the same time.
+-
 ## 2. Prompt-Level & Input Optimisations
   Reduce model work before it begins